nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### What will happen to the ViGEmBus and related products?

 All archived/discontinued projects will remain available and the actively maintained ones will continue being supported, but now under the Nefarius brand name.

-### Do I need to care about adjusting the updaters if I don't care about updates?

-It's highly recommended to do so in order to prevent the security risk described in the ["Adjusting the Automatic Updater Configuration"](#adjusting-the-automatic-updater-configuration) section.

 ### This update is taking forever, the progress doesn't finish